Limited Access & Mini Piling – Is space a problem?

 CFA piling is the ideal method for unstable & soft ground conditions.
-It is also one of the quietest piling techniques that is both fast and economical.
+It is also one of the quietest piling techniques that are both fast and economical.
 Its limited noise and vibration emission make it ideal for urban areas.
 We also have a range of auger sizes that enables the most cost-effective design.

-Once the augers are drilled into the ground to their required depth, concrete is pumped through hollow stem of the auger, as the auger is removed from the hole, the reinforcement is then inserted.
+Once the augers are drilled into the ground to their required depth, concrete is pumped through the hollow stem of the auger, as the auger is removed from the hole, the reinforcement is then inserted.

-Sections of interlocking steel sheet piles are driven in to the ground, providing soil retention & excavation support.
+Sections of interlocking steel sheet piles are driven into the ground, providing soil retention & excavation support.
 It can be used as a temporary or permanent wall within construction.

 The hydraulics push the sheet piles into the ground by gripping onto previously installed piles.
-In environments where the ground is hard or full of rubble and gravel, using this method may require us to also use a high pressure water jetting system to help the machine push the pile in to the ground.
+In environments where the ground is hard or full of rubble and gravel, using this method may require us to also use a high-pressure water jetting system to help the machine push the pile into the ground.

 Ground Beams are usually constructed from concrete & are generally quick to install compared to methods such as conventional footings.

-Trenches are excavated to required width & depth & reinforcement is inserted & tied to the pile reinforcement.
+Trenches are excavated to the required width & depth & reinforcement is inserted & tied to the pile reinforcement.
 The beam is then concreted creating a foundation for blockwork.

 Reinforced Concrete Slabs